DanGoss4394/git_homework/homework.md

 x Commit and Add your code
-x Switch back to the master branch x Merge this branch into your master branch

-- Push your new code up to GitHub
-- Make sure you get rid of all branches online and locally except the master branch
+x Switch back to the master branch x Merge this branch into your master branch x Push your new code up to GitHub x Make sure you get rid of all branches online and locally except the master branch

 ### Stash / Branches / Merging